LukazDane/Project-3-OhMyQuad/README.md

 #### Contributions

-- Built create functionality for the workout model and implented the stripe API on donation page and styled it.
+- Built create functionality for the workout model.
+- Implented the stripe API on donation page and styled it.
 Added video hero for the landing page.
 <!-- - [insert code screenshot here] -->
-- [describe the code snippet you chose]

 #### Challenges